How to Write a Vacation Request Email (+ Tips & Examples)

 I look forward to talking with you,

-[Your name, surname, and phone number]
+[Employee’s full name and phone number]

 “Elevate your communication for an extended break.
 Share the excitement with a detailed itinerary, highlight extended dates, and transparently discuss any potential work impact.
 Assure your team of a smooth transition, fostering understanding and collaboration.”